-- You can use the coupon code organicEMB to save 20% on all online purchases of skin, hand and surface sanitizer, including the popular 4 ounce spray bottle and “Family Pack.”
+- You can use the coupon code POCKETPACK to save 10% on all online purchases of skin, hand and surface sanitizer, including the popular 4 ounce spray bottle and “Family Pack.”

 Whiskey Hill Farms is a 14-acre wonderland on Calabasas Road in Watsonville that integrates all sorts of clever permaculture practices: Pipes that pass beneath compost piles heat five glass greenhouses; cultivated habitat encourages frogs to make the farm home and manage bugs without chemicals; carbon dioxide from distilling alcohol for fuel vents into the greenhouses to kick up plant growth.

 A kaleidoscope of health-boosting herbs and produce grow there, including turmeric and tarragon, galangal and Hawaiian ginger, Persian cucumbers and sweet Japanese turnips, melons, dill, basil, wasabi and cilantro.
 Produce goes to health food stores from Canada to Florida, juice manufacturers and really anyone who loves organic turmeric, as WHF is the largest such organic grower on the continent.

 Monterey Bay Renewable Fuels 1 transforms local organic food waste and crop material into alcohol-based fuel.
 They are currently working with Martinelli’s to take apple scraps and make clean-burning fuel for local school buses.
 With Sea Harvest’s fish guts and emulsion they’re making high-demand, high-return organic fertilizers.
 With leftover strawberries they’re capturing the seeds to use as organic exfoliants.
 MBF1 also exports small biorefineries to farms on multiple continents that want to transform their own waste flows into fertilizers and fuels.